Please wait while the page is loading...

 loader

-Like much of the Middle East, intellectual property is not the most important legal practice in Qatar, but hosting the 2022 World Cup and a per capita GDP of more than US$120,000 does give IP relatively more importance here than in some other Middle Eastern countries.
-The country’s economy runs on crude oil production and refining, liquefied natural gas, petrochemicals, commercial ship repair and by functioning as a major aviation hub for the One World alliance through Qatar Airlines.
+Like much of the Middle East, intellectual property is not the most important legal practice in Qatar, but hosting the 2022 World Cup and a per capita GDP of more than US$120,000 has given IP relatively more importance here than in some other Middle Eastern countries.
+Doha is home to a number of important regional legal practices.

 • • •